neurord/stochdiff/README.rst

 Spines
 ~~~~~~

-The SpineType and SpineAllocation statements allow a spine profile to be defined once and then applied to the surface of a structure.
+The ``SpineType`` and ``SpineAllocation`` statements allow a spine profile to be defined once and then applied to the surface of a structure.
 This allows for random placement of spine templates according to a specified density in a constrained region/segment of the defined morphology.
-Multiple spine types can be defined, e.g. to randomly distributed long, thin spines among short, stubby spines.
+Multiple spine types can be defined, e.g. randomly distributed long, thin spines among short, stubby spines.

-The SpineType statement assigns an id to a spine type.
-It is followed by several Section statements that define the spine morphology.
-Each section statement has a width variable providing the radius of that section, an at variable indicating the distance from the dendrite at which that radius begins to apply, an optional regionClass designation, and an optional label.
+The ``SpineType`` statement assigns an ``id`` to a spine type.
+It is followed by several ``Section`` statements that define the spine morphology.
+Each section statement has a width variable providing the radius of that section, an ``at=`` variable indicating the distance from the dendrite at which that radius begins to apply, an optional ``regionClass=`` designation, and an optional ``label``.
 An example follows:

 .. code-block:: xml